-Joe Jonas & Sophie Turner ‘Disgusted’ At Priyanka Chopra Article
+Joe Jonas & Sophie Turner ‘Disgusted’ at Priyanka Chopra Article

-Joe Jonas & Sophie Turner ‘Disgusted’ After Priyanka Chopra Gets Labelled a 'Scam Artist'
+Joe Jonas & Sophie Turner ‘Disgusted’ After Priyanka Chopra Gets Labeled a 'Scam Artist'

 Don’t mess with the Jonas brothers -- or any of their family!

-Joe Jonas and fiancée, Sophie Turner, fired back after their new sister-in-law, Priyanka Chopra, dealt with accusations of being a scam artist.
+Joe Jonas and fiancée, Sophie Turner, fired back after Nick Jonas' new wife, Priyanka Chopra, dealt with accusations of being a scam artist.

 On Tuesday, an article published in New York Magazine’s The Cut questioned the character and integrity of Chopra, who tied the knot with Joe’s brother, Nick, in India over the weekend.